Taxco & North American Silver

 Price: £65

 This pair of earrings boasts 10 large cabachons of Kingman turquoise.
 The Kingman mine located in Arizona, is the last commercial turquoise mine in the US.
 It is known for its intense colour and unique matrix.
-These earring where produced by a Navaho silver maker.
+These earring where produced by a Navajo silver maker.
 They are signed MJ which indicates the specific workshop.
 Marked Sterling for 925 silver.

 Hopi Thunderbird brooch 1960s

-This is a large substantial brooch that depicts a typical Hopi thunderbird design.
+This is a large and substantial brooch that depicts a typical Hopi thunderbird design.
 In Native American mythology, the thunderbird is a powerful spirit in the form of a bird.
 By its work, the earth was watered and vegetation grew.
-Lightning was believed to flash from its beak, and the beating of its wings was thought to represent the rolling of thunder.(source : Britannica) It is signed with a monogram 'CA'.
-Marked Sterling for 925 silver
+Lightning was believed to flash from its beak, and the beating of its wings was thought to represent the rolling of thunder.
+The Hopi tribe is one of the oldest living cultures in history who migrated to Arizona in the 12th century where they live today.
+The brooch is signed with a monogram 'CA' and marked 'sterling' for 925 silver.
+It dates to the second half of the twentieth century, probably to the 1960s.

 Taxco suite of necklace and earrings, malachite and onyx stations, 1990s